raas-dev/artery/devops/README.md

 ## Azure DevOps IAC

-Each of the pipelines (infra, stg, prod) will have its own service connections for GitHub, Azure Resource Manager and Azure Container Registry.
+Each of the pipelines will have its own service connections for GitHub, Azure Resource Manager and Azure Container Registry.

 One service connection is are backed by one service principal which are created by the scripts per pipeline as following: